 What I’ve found helpful is to go to bed 15 minutes earlier each night until I finally reach my desired new bedtime.
 By gradually transitioning to early bird, I avoid having a day of jet-lag symptoms.

-Conclusion on Setting Your Body Clock to Early Bird
+Wake Up Feeling Refreshed: Conclusion on Resetting Your Body Clock

 Sleeping early is a good thing to do for many reasons.